Friday, June 6, 2025

 In this hypothetical economy, the total amount of money in circulation would never increase, and if it were never destroyed then there would only be a constant amount of money in the economy.
 [2]

-To avoid deflation in a growing economy, somehow the money supply must increase at a pace matching the economy's growth in goods and services, and growth in employment and demand for goods and services.
-Increasing the money supply at this pace will also avoid inflation.
+To avoid deflation in a growing economy, somehow the money supply must increase at a pace matching the economy's growth in goods and services, and matching growth in employment and demand for goods and services.
+Increasing the money supply at just this pace will also avoid inflation.

 Therefore, using the commonsense notion of deficit spending, some amount of deficit spending is necessary in growing economies, to avoid deflation.
-We should not go beyond that amount, to avoid inflation.
+We should not go beyond that amount, to avoid inflation of prices for goods and services.

-At this point, it's important to note that the commonsense definition of deficit spending ("spending more money than you take in, spending money you don't have") does not necessarily imply borrowing money.
+At this point, it's important to note that the commonsense definition of deficit spending (“spending more money than you take in, spending money you don't have”) does not necessarily imply borrowing money.
 An entity can spend money it doesn't already have either by creating new money, or by borrowing money.
-This logic does not imply any particular system for money creation.
+Also, this logic does not imply any particular system for money creation.
 [4, 5]

-Also, this logic does not show that money creation or deficit spending causes economic growth.
+And this logic does not show that money creation or deficit spending causes economic growth.
 It only shows that some form of money creation is necessary in economies that are already growing, to avoid deflation.

 This logic does not involve creating wealth out of thin air.
-It just shows there must be a source of new money (money that did not previously exist) to avoid deflation.
-When this new money is created, it should match new wealth (e.g. new products) being created by the growth of the economy.
+It just shows there must be a source of new money to avoid deflation in a growing economy.
+When this new money is created, it should match new wealth (e.g., new products) being created by the growth of the economy.
 [7]

-Another commonsense idea is that the money supply should be based on gold, or other 'precious metals'.
-Eichengreen (2011) discusses issues related to the gold standard, as well as additional issues related to monetary systems and deficit spending.
+An erroneous commonsense idea is that the money supply should be based on gold, or other ‘precious metals.’
+Eichengreen (2011) discussed issues related to the gold standard, as well as additional issues related to monetary systems and deficit spending.
 There is no geological guarantee that the supply of gold can increase in proportion to economic growth, to avoid either inflation or deflation within the economy.
-Indeed, the total value of all gold ever mined on Earth is about $9 trillion, at the current price of gold - not enough to support the world economy as money, or even pay back the US federal debt.
-The supply of silver is also too limited to support the US or world economy as money, at current silver prices.

-A third commonsense idea is that the US Constitution should have a Balanced Budget Amendment, preventing any future deficit spending by the government.
-Let's assume the legal and constitutional problems (Schuck, 2011) associated with this could be resolved and imagine what would happen if it were actually in place.
-Imagine also there were no ways to avoid it, e.g. no way for the Federal Reserve to loan or spend money it didn't already have.
-Though there might be some short-term economic growth as a result of strengthening the dollar, the above discussion shows the eventual result would be deflation that would halt economic growth within the US.
-To continue growing past that point, the US economy would be forced to rely on currencies of other nations, which themselves might engage in deficit spending.
+Let us assume that the legal and constitutional problems (Schuck, 2011) associated with this could be resolved and imagine what would happen if it were actually in place.
+Imagine also that there were no ways to avoid it, e.g., no way for the Federal Reserve to create, loan or spend money that it did not already have.
+Though there might be some short-term economic growth as a result of strengthening the dollar, the above discussion shows the eventual result of a Balanced Budget Amendment would be deflation that would halt economic growth within the United States.
+To continue growing past that point, the US economy would be forced to rely on the currencies of other nations, which themselves might engage in deficit spending.
 This would jeopardize US national security and economic growth.
+It could also strengthen the economies of other nations that engage in deficit spending and make them geopolitically stronger than the United States.
+At present the U.S. dollar is the most widely used currency for international trade, which strengthens the United States in global markets.

 REFERENCES